was111607/sample-gcp-nlp-flask/README.md

 Welcome!
 This is the stub project for building your Natural Language Analysis Platform using GCP.

+## Team Setup (Do this only once the repo is 'ready' - you will get an email for this.)
+1) One person in your team should create a private GitHub repo.
 See [here](README-private-clone.md) for instructions to make a private clone of this repository.
+2) The same person should add your team members' GitHub accounts into the private GitHub clone that you have made.
+3) This repo can then be used by your team to do the development.

 ## The Goal
 The goal is to set up a platform to analyse text data using GCP Services.